MiniZinc/libminizinc/en/predicates.rst

 The context for a Boolean expression is given by:

 root
-  root context is the context for any expression $e$ appearing as the argument of :mzn:`constraint` or as an :index:`assignment` item, or appearing as a sub expression :mzn:`e1` or :mzn:`e2` in an expression :mzn:`e1 /\ e2` occuring in a root context.
+  root context is the context for any expression :mzn:`e` appearing as the argument of :mzn:`constraint` or as an :index:`assignment` item, or appearing as a sub expression :mzn:`e1` or :mzn:`e2` in an expression :mzn:`e1 /\ e2` occuring in a root context.